MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 ### Why can't I open files or pages that are found by using file:// URLs in Microsoft Edge?

-Because of a Chromium security restriction, IE mode needs to be used.
-You can use Microsoft Edge’s IE mode feature to load web pages hosted on the **file://** protocol within an intranet zone.
-You can use of the [IntranetFileLinksEnabled](/deployedge/microsoft-edge-policies#intranetfilelinksenabled) group policy to enable this functionality.
+For security reasons, Microsoft Edge doesn't allow access to file:// URLs from pages served by HTTP or HTTPS.

+If you want this functionality, the following two workarounds are available:

+- You can use the [IntranetFileLinksEnabled](microsoft-edge-policies.md#intranetfilelinksenabled) group policy to permit links from HTTPS pages to open Intranet Zone file shares in Windows Explorer.
+- Pages loaded from the Intranet Zone into Microsoft Edge’s IE mode feature are permitted to navigate directly to URLs using the **file://** protocol.

 ## See also